 In chapter 2 we give some preliminaries for the later developed methods.
-We introduce different formalisms for the representation of RNA structures and explain two sequencestructure motifs in detail.
+We introduce different formalisms for the representation of RNA structures and explain two sequence-structure motifs in detail.
 In the following we explain basics about related comparison methods like sequence comparison methods as well as sequence-structure comparison methods.
 In chapter 3 we introduce all notions about exact pattern matches and how they are obtained by the MCS algorithm.
 We give all necessary definitions on exact pattern matches needed for their algorithmic usage.
-Chapter 4 and 5 now present the two developed approaches.
-The LCS-ERP problem as well as the dynamic programming algorithm to solve it is explained in chapter 4.
-The proposed clustering algorithm with the different clustering strategies and distance functions is presented in chapter 5.